ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 * If the Group OSCORE Security Context is not including a Recipient Context pertaining to the client (i.e., with Recipient ID equal to SID\* and authentication credential equal to AUTH_CRED_C\*), then the RS derives such Recipient Context and adds it to the Group OSCORE Security Context.

-* The RS associates the authorization information from the access token with the Recipient Context pertaining to the client, within the Group OSCORE Security Context used in the OSCORE group G\*.
+* The RS associates the access token with the Recipient Context pertaining to the client, within the Group OSCORE Security Context used in the OSCORE group G\*.

-  In particular, the RS associates the authorization information from the access token with the tuple (Aud, AuthCred), where:
+  In particular, the RS associates the access token with the tuple (Aud, AuthCred), where:

   * Aud is the target audience indicated by the 'aud' claim of the access token.